-While causes of cyber attacks vary, some occur again and again.
+While causes of cyber attacks and cybernetic crime vary, some occur again and again.
 Here are the top three ways we’re letting the criminals in.

 We all take steps to keep our homes and our possessions safe.
 Whenever we go out, we lock our doors and close our windows so criminals can’t find an easy way in.

 Why, then, do we act so differently when it comes to cyber security?

 The internet has made it possible for cyber crimes to be committed with the click of a button.
 Cyber attacks and internet crimes can happen anytime, anywhere and could have devastating consequences.